bbaappss/brandonandrewscottdotcom/README.md

 # brandonandrewscottdotcom
-This is the repository for my personal website, brandonandrewscott.com The purpose of this project is to baseline my knowledge and skills in web development and design.
+This is the repository for my personal website, brandonandrewscott.com

+The purpose of this project is to baseline my knowledge and skills in web development and design.

+The end result will be a website that showcases my personality, style, and work.

 ## The steps I've taken to get to this point
 1. I signed up for a free Github account